Answered By: Paige Mann Last Updated: Feb 18, 2019 Views: 53

 Each time you're faced with this decision, consider these four factors of fair use.
 You may use a copyrighted work or a part of a copyrighted work as long as you can make a case for fair use weighing all four factors in your determination.

-- The purpose and character of the use -- Nonprofit, educational use of a work makes a stronger argument for fair use than profit-based, commercial use.
+- The purpose and character of the use -- Nonprofit, educational, and transformative use of a work makes for a stronger argument.

 - The nature of the copyrighted work -- Using factual works is considered more fair than using highly creative works; using non-commercial works is considered more fair than using commercial works.